sohooo/droneops-sim/docs/enemy-detection.md

 The event structure is defined in `internal/enemy/types.go` and now also includes the detecting drone's coordinates, distance to the target, relative bearing, and estimated enemy velocity in meters per second.

-Drone telemetry rows now include a `follow` field indicating whether the drone is actively tracking a target.
+Drone telemetry rows now include a `mission_id` tag and a `follow` field indicating whether the drone is actively tracking a target.

 ### Detection Event Fields